tlswg/draft-ietf-tls-esni/id/draft-rescorla-tls-esni.md

 The cipher suite list is orthogonal to the list of keys, so each key may be used with any cipher suite.

-This structure is placed in the RRData section of an ESNI record as a base64-encoded string.
+This structure is placed in the RRData section of an ESNI record as-is.

 The name of each ESNI record MUST match the name composed of the query domain name.
 That is, if a client queries